 Borrowers who are seeking financing will learn that lot and land loans can be both harder to acquire and have less favorable terms when compared to the typical “purchase money” loan for buying an existing home.
 In fact, you may find that some banks just don’t offer lot and land loans at all, or only provide them with onerous loan terms that you would not even want to consider.

 In our first article in this series we help you decide between loan types, and whether your situation means you need a construction loan, lot loan or land loan for financing a lot purchase and building a new home.
+We’ve also described the details about home construction loans and their unique terms and procedures.
 This article gives you some more information about the particulars of Land and Lot Loans.

 It’s safe to say that loans for vacant land are different than “purchase money loans” for buying already-built homes, and there are a number of reasons why banks treat land and lot loans differently.
 In this article we describe what those differences mean from a borrower’s perspective, including details about the loan terms, additional underwriting requirements and other characteristics of lot and land loans.